 Supports multipart upload (means that you can deal with chunks and multithreading, when uploading huge object).

 All these above are enough for me for now to consider Minio is great example for stress-tests and production environments.

 Here is my experiment — going to build S3 storage for my backups.
-The very first thing I am going to setup my Minio server by following this guide.
+The very first thing I am going to setup my Minio server by following

 As part of the experiment I am running this S3 compatible on my Mac with network share (it is just NAS) attached over SMB.
 All these prerequisites are really straight forward, so I am just going to skip them and go ahead with starting my server pointing to my NAS the following way:

 $ ./minio server /Volumes/NAS/folder/backup/

 Cloudberry Backup for Windows I also need proxy server to downgrade my v4 to v2 signature (more info

 here).
 We are going to deal with the following